OpenRailAssociation/technical-committee/incubation-process.md

 1. Apply to move to Qualified using the questionnaire (to be done).
 2. The Technical Committee evaluates the application and works with the project to address any open issues.
-3. On a positive evaluation the Technical Committee decides to accept the project as an Qualified project.
+3. On a positive evaluation the Technical Committee decides to accept the project as a Qualified project.
 4. Qualified projects can use the badge "OpenRail project (Qualified)" (to be created).

 ## Stage 3: Adopted